zmarkan/cicd-workshop-cypress-vitesse/README.md

 ### Overview of the project

-The project is a simple web application based on the Vitesse template.
-We've packages it in a Docker container, and deployed it on Kubernetes - hosted on DigitalOcean infrastructure.
+The project is a simple web application based on the [Vitesse template](https://github.com/antfu/vitesse).
+We've packaged it in a Docker container, and deployed it on Kubernetes - hosted on DigitalOcean infrastructure.
 We also have some tests, a security scan, a step to build the image, a provisioning step for DigitalOcean, and finally a deploy step.

 ### Workshop topics covered